ElAwbery/Lucky_Egg/README.md

 Below is a short summary of each step in the project.
 Each step involves the addition of some new functionality, or a significant refactoring.
 The section headers link to the finished version of my code for that step.
 Eventually I will present each of these steps in a tutorial page for other learners who want to understand web development in terms of the principle and function of its parts.
 <br>
-# Bricks and mortar: building each block of the web framework

 ## Phase 1: building a simple web server and a website with object oriented programming
 ### 1. [Make a connection with the browser using Python](https://github.com/ElAwbery/Lucky_Egg/blob/master/01.%20Python_to_browser.py)